 Gambling Addiction Treatment

-Engaging in counseling with an addiction therapist has been shown to be an effective treatment for gambling addiction.
-The goal of counseling is to help you identify the causes of your gambling addiction, to develop the skills necessary to cope with addiction and any other mental health issues, and to foster positive life changes.
+Engaging in gambling counseling with an addiction therapist has been shown to be an effective treatment.
+The goal of counseling is to help you identify the causes of your gambling addiction, develop the skills necessary to cope with addiction and any other mental health issues, and foster positive life changes.
 Receiving therapy from a gambling addiction specialist offers you the opportunity to make positive and lasting changes.
-Dr. Mazzei relies on Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT) and hypnosis, which are evidence-based treatments for gambling addiction.
+Dr. Mazzei relies on Cognitive Behavioral Therapy (CBT), Eye Movement Desensitization and Reprocessing (EMDR), biofeedback, and hypnosis, which are evidence-based treatments for addiction.
+In particular, CBT is considered the treatment of choice for compulsive gambling.
 These therapies involve effectively changing your emotions, thinking, and behaving so that you can successfully overcome your struggles and facilitate personal growth.